beezwax/WP-Publish-to-Apple-News/doc/README.md

 ###The “Apple News” Admin Panel Menu

-The “Apple News” Menu (not to be confused with the site-wide Settings > Apple News described in the previous section) provides important tools and settings for specific posts.
+The “Apple News” menu (not to be confused with the site-wide *Settings > Apple News* described in the previous section) provides important tools and settings for specific posts.

 ####Controlling Individual Posts

-The top section of the “Apple News” pane provides a dashboard-like view that displays each post you’ve published to your WordPress blog, as well as whether each post has been published to Apple News, and if so, the date of the latest update.
+The top section of the “Apple News” pane provides a dashboard-like view that displays each post you’ve published on your WordPress blog, as well as whether each post has been published to your Apple News channel, and if so, the date of the latest update.
 In addition, individual and bulk controls give you granular control over each post.

-As described above, if you’ve chosen to automatically publish content to Apple News, each new post that you publish (or later update) to your own WordPress site will also be automatically pushed to your Apple News channel.
+As described above, if you’ve chosen to automatically publish content to Apple News, each new post that you publish (or later update) on your own WordPress site will also be automatically pushed to your Apple News channel.
 In this case, your primary use of these settings will likely be to override any posts you choose not to publish to Apple News.